Le Bec-Hellouin

 Le Bec-Hellouin ([lə bɛk ɛlwɛ̃]) is a commune in the department of Eure in the Normandy region in northern France.

 It is best known for Bec Abbey and has recently been voted one of the "most beautiful villages of France".

 The current mayor is Pascal Finet who replaced Jean-Paul Vittecoq in 2014.

+Geography

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.

 History

 Bec Abbey was founded in 1034 by Herluin, who was a knight at the court of Brionne and a Benedictine.
 Near to the abbey, in the village, the church, dedicated to Saint-André, was built in 1039.
 The original church burned down in 1264.
 It was rebuilt but damaged during the Hundred Years' War (1417).
 The nave and the bell tower were reconstructed in the 18th century.

 In 1791 the abbey was closed because of the French Revolution and the departing monks transferred many statues to the village church; even the tomb of Herluin was moved to the church in 1792.
 From 1792 to 1794 bells and valuable decorative objects were removed from the church and finally brought to Bernay.

 The windows of the church were destroyed during the bombing of Le Bec-Hellouin on 13 August 1944, in the course of World War II.
 The new windows were made in 1959.
 The Benedictine monks returned in 1948 and the tomb of Herluin was moved back to the abbey in 1959.